Uniforms of the Grande Armée: Infantry of the Line and light infantry

-The Grenadiers' uniform was almost exactly the same as that of the fusiliers, except for red epaulettes and grenades worn on the turnbacks.
-They wore a bearskin cap with a brass plate stamped with a flaming grenade on the front, red cords and plume, and a red back patch with a white cross.
-The epaulettes broadened their shoulders and the tall bearskins made them look even taller.
+The Grenadiers' uniform was nearly identical to that of the fusiliers, apart from the red epaulettes and grenades worn on the turnbacks.
+They wore a Shako with a red pompom and plume.
+The epaulettes broadened their shoulders.
 Moustaches were also mandatory.
-There were several variations that included a blue and red quartered back, white cords and a peak.
+There were several variations that included a blue and red quartered back, white cords, and a peak.
 This variation's headdress was a bicorne with a red pompom.

 Voltigeurs wore a yellow-buff collar, green epaulettes with a yellow crescent, and yellow-buff bugle horns on the turnbacks.
 From 1804, they wore shakos, but some had bicorne hats with green pompoms and a yellow brush.
-By 1807, all Voltigeurs had a shako which could be plain black, and have a yellow top or bottom band, or have yellow chevrons, green cords, and an all-green plume or a green plume with a yellow tip.
+By 1807, all Voltigeurs had a shako with was plain black and yellow pompom and plume but by Austerlitz, no Voltigeur company had Chamois collar nor epaulettes.

-Every regiment had a squad of Sappers who were generally dressed as grenadiers with red epaulettes and a cross axes badge on the upper sleeves, a bearskin cap with red cords and feather but no plate.
-They were equipped with a long leather apron, white gauntlet gloves, and an axe with a brass mounted handle.
-It was customary for sappers to grow beards.
+Regiments looking the same as the fusiliers aside from a green or yellow pompom. by 1808 the war ministry decreed that Voltigeurs lose there elite status which meant they lost there epaulettes chamois collars briquets & plumes permanently.